fddiferd/template-backend/README.md

 6. **Project ID Format Issues**:
    - GCP project IDs must be lowercase alphanumeric with optional hyphens
    - Underscores are not allowed in project IDs

+7. **Active Project Mismatch**:
+   - The scripts will detect if your active gcloud configuration uses a different project
+   - You'll be given the option to switch your configuration to the target project
+   - If you choose not to switch, all script commands will still work correctly (they use explicit project flags)
+   - But be careful when running manual gcloud commands as they'll use your active configuration

 ### Useful Commands